Skip to main content Skip to secondary navigation

 • Plans to communicate findings to a broad audience

 • Carnegie’s selection process will consist of two stages.
-First, anonymous, nationally prominent experts in various fields will conduct a preliminary evaluation of nominees’ proposals.
-Then the top proposals will be forwarded to the members of the jury for their scrutiny and ultimate decision.
+First, anonymous evaluators — nationally prominent experts in fields related to political polarization in the United States — will review all proposals.
+Next, the top-ranked proposals will be forwarded to the members of the jury for their scrutiny and ultimate decision.

 Amanda Reilly